Get started with SQL database auditing

 Go to the Settings blade of the SQL database/SQL server you want to audit.
 In the Settings blade, select Auditing & Threat detection.

-If you prefer to set up a server auditing policy (which will apply to all existing and newly created databases on this server), you can select the View server settings link in the database auditing blade.
+If you prefer to set up a server auditing policy, you can select the View server settings link in the database auditing blade.
 You can then view or modify the server auditing settings.
+Server auditing policies apply to all existing and newly created databases on this server.

-If you prefer to enable blob auditing on the database level (in addition to or instead of server-level auditing), for Auditing, select ON, and for Auditing type, select Blob.
+If you prefer to enable blob auditing on the database level, for Auditing, select ON, and for Auditing type, select Blob.

 If server blob auditing is enabled, the database-configured audit will exist side by side with the server blob audit.

 To open the Audit Logs Storage blade, select Storage Details.
-Select the Azure storage account where logs will be saved, and then select the retention period, after which the old logs will be deleted.
+Select the Azure storage account where logs will be saved, and then select the retention period.
+The old logs will be deleted.
 Then click OK.